gnapse/cheatr/README.md

 Feel free to dive into the code to understand more about how cheatr works, or just for fun.
 Please note that this is a very young project with very rough edges still.
-Issues reports and pull requests are welcome!
+Issue reports, feature and design suggestions, as well as pull requests, are all welcome!

 In case you decide to step in: